 Dementia and depression as public health issues

-It can be difficult to identify if your ageing loved ones suffer from either dementia or depression, since there is often overlap in symptoms.
+It can be difficult to identify if your ageing loved ones suffer from either dementia or depression since there is often overlap in symptoms.
 It’s important to remember that only a doctor can make a diagnosis, thus, if you find yourself or a loved one experiencing any symptoms of either disorder it’s important to see your doctor right away.

-Dementia is a neurological syndrome, both chronic and progressive, that results in the deterioration of memory, thinking, behavior and the ability to perform everyday activities.
+Dementia is a neurological syndrome, both chronic and progressive, that results in the deterioration of memory, thinking, behaviour, and the ability to perform everyday activities.
 Some common symptoms include, but are not limited to:

 - Memory loss that affects day-to-day function

 - Poor or decreased judgement

 Similarly, depression among seniors is both under-diagnosed and under-treated, as the symptoms of depression often work in conjunction with other problems experienced by older adults.
 Common symptoms of depression can include, but are not limited to:

 - Worrying a lot or feeling anxious or panicky